 Tools like ChatGPT create both opportunities and risks for enterprises.
 In order to maximize the potential of AI while minimizing risks, companies need to focus on HI (human interaction) as they determine how to best integrate AI into their operations.

-Team building activities are more important than even in this environment, because they help employees deal with rapid and constant change; they build the HI skills that will be even more vital as simple, repetitive job functions are automated; and they demonstrate a commitment to helping employees enhance their skills, thereby building trust and a strong workplace culture.
+Team building activities are more important than ever in this environment because they help employees deal with rapid and constant change; they build the HI skills that will be even more vital as simple, repetitive job functions are automated; and they demonstrate a commitment to helping employees enhance their skills, thereby building trust and a strong workplace culture.